 Located in the north of Koh Rong Samloem, local fishing village M’Pai Bay doubles up as the backpacker hub of the island.
 The beautiful cove is surrounded by many stunning beaches and accommodation here is the most affordable on the island.

 There is great nightlife and cheap places to eat and drink nearby.
-This is the area to stay if you are a backpacker who wants to meet new people and socialise.
-However, if you are part of a couple or a family, Saracen Bay is likely more suited!
+This is the area to stay in if you are a backpacker who wants to meet new people and socialise.
+There is a close-knit community here so if you’re staying for a few days, you’ll definitely feel part of the community by the time you leave!

 Disclosure: Some links on this page are affiliate links.
 We always write our articles before checking if affiliate links are available.